-- Protecting the BRT spine roads from the impacts of future development by Wellington City Council - Ensuring that funding for the spine's design and implementation is included in the Regional Land Transport Plan 2015 - Wellington City Council, GWRC and the Transport Agency setting up a joint project team to work on the spine's detailed design and planning.
-This work, which is expected to take one or two years, will include: - Deciding where the dedicated lanes should be placed and how they fit with the needs of other road users, including cyclists and pedestrians - Developing solutions for identified 'pinch points', such as around the Old Bank building on the corner of Willis Street and Lambton Quay - o Designing bus lanes for the roads and parts of the state highway - o Designing stop and interchange facilities along the spine corridor - o Completing the design of the future bus network - Investigating the modern, high-capacity, low-emission BRT vehicles that will be used - Deciding on the supporting infrastructure, such as traffic signal priorities and ways to speed up the boarding process through fares and ticketing systems.
+- > Wellington City Council protecting the BRT spine roads from the impacts of future development - > Ensuring that funding for the spine's design and implementation is included in the Regional Land Transport Plan 2015 - > GWRC, the Transport Agency and Wellington City Council setting up a joint project team to work on the spine's detailed design and planning.
+This work, which is expected to take one or two years, will include: - Deciding where the dedicated lanes should be placed and how they fit with the needs of other road users, including cyclists and pedestrians - Developing solutions for identified 'pinch points', such as around the Old Bank building on the corner of Willis Street and Lambton Quay - Designing bus lanes for the roads and parts of the State Highway - Designing stop and interchange facilities along the spine corridor - Completing the design of the future bus network - Investigating the modern, high-capacity, low emission BRT vehicles that will be used - Deciding on the supporting infrastructure, such as traffic signal priorities and ways to speed up the boarding process through fares and ticketing systems.